Festo-se/cyclonedx-editor-validator/docs/available_commands.md

 There is no limitation on the version schema when regex or wildcard expressions are used.

-It is possible to use ordered and regex constrains together, but in that case, the version schema must be supported or the versions provided by the user.
+It is possible to use ordered and regex constraints together, but in that case, the version schema must be supported or the versions provided by the user.

 An example for a update file with version ranges: